The best subscription toothbrush

 Therefore to get to massage mode, it is one press to turn the brush on.
 A second press to move to the sensitive mode and a third to access massage.

 Press and hold the button and it will turn the brush off.

 If the brush runs through a full cleaning mode, it will default to the last cleaning mode used.

 The whitening mode provided a good overall clean and I was pleased with the results.

 Do be aware that there is only limited ‘whitening’ a brushing mode can offer.
-This whitening is actually stain removal, lifting the marks and discoloration on the teeth to make them appear whiter, rather than actually changing the color of the tooth.
+This whitening is actually stain removal, lifting the marks and discolouration on the teeth to make them appear whiter, rather than actually changing the colour of the tooth.

 With a reduction of just 2,000 vibrations per minute, the sensitive mode was not quite as sensitive as I expected.
 Yes, I could tell it was a little more gentle.
 However, if I had sensitive teeth and gums I would suspect it would have felt a little intense still.

 The massage mode is designed to be more like pulses.
 The best way I can describe it is, it is like turning the brush on and off rally rapidly, you get like a pulsing sensation, a burst of power and then slight relief.
 I don’t know what the vibrations per minute are, but it felt like it was quite high.

 The reality is that few actually need these different cleaning modes, they are not all that important.